LloydChristoph/HTN/README.md

-# HTN
-Emergent Holographic Gravity from Hyperinvariant Triangular Lattices
+# Emergent Holographic Gravity from Hyperinvariant Triangular Lattices

 Introduction: It is generally believed that triangular lattices are unsuitable for holographic tensor networks because they suffer from topological obstructions (like "dimer loops") that decouple the bulk from the boundary.
 This project provides a numerical counter-example to that heuristic.